 Heading to the mountains?
 Check out Our Guide To Banff to plan your summer in the Rockies.

 How to get to Edmonton

-We’ve sorted out your different transport options depending on where you’re coming in from below.
+We’ve sorted out your different transport options depending on where you’re travelling from.

 Edmonton to Calgary – 2 hours and 55 minutes

 The Queen Elizabeth highway basically travels north to south with 300km exactly between the two cities with Red Deer being your best half way point option.

 Edmonton to Banff national park – 4 hours including driving via Calgary as there is no other option, across 415 km.